 Out of curiosity, I’ve sat and watched the HitLeap Viewer run for extended periods of time, and I’m still not able to neatly summarize the types of sites that use HitLeap.
 You find both spammy sites and well-designed sites across a huge variety of industries, so if you’re curious as well, I recommend downloading the HitLeap Viewer and watching it yourself for 20 or 30 minutes to see how it works.

 If you have multiple computers with multiple IP addresses, you can run the HitLeap Viewer across several instances simultaneously to save you time and increase the number of hits you earn.
 This is less practical for individual site owners and more practical if you have a spare server you can run an instance of the HitLeap Viewer on, and probably not the case for most people reading this review.

 I believe that the HitLeap Viewer is only a valuable tool in low-income economies, where the benefits of running it (free hits) outweigh the costs.
 Sure, anyone can have the HitLeap Viewer run in the background of your computer, but do you really want to wear down your machine (and slow it down, if you’re using it at the same time) just to earn 2,700 hits per day?
 Comparing to the price of 1,000,000 hits ($525 / €490), those 2,700 Hits would save you about $1.40 / €1.30.
 Is that worth it to you?
-That’s a decision you’ll need to make on your own, but I don’t believe that it is.
+That’s a decision you'll need to make on your own, but I don't believe it is.

 HitLeap’s User Interface